-The Kondola family, which owns West Kelowna’s City Furniture, today announced they have closed a deal to buy the building.
+The Kandola family, which owns West Kelowna’s City Furniture, today announced they have closed a deal to buy the building.

 The purchase means both the management and ownership of the centre will now be local.

-According to a firm involved in the sale, the Kondola family plans to update the mall over the next few months, but “no major changes are planned at this point.”
+According to a firm involved in the sale, the Kandola family plans to update the mall over the next few months, but “no major changes are planned at this point.”

-The Kondola’s purchase comes after the family moved to West Kelowna from Prince George, where they first built their furniture empire.
-Ray Kandola currently sits as a director the Greater Westside Board of Trade.
+The Kandola’s purchase comes after the family moved to West Kelowna from Prince George, where they first built their furniture empire.
+Ray Kandola currently sits as a director of the Greater Westside Board of Trade.

-The Kondolas West Kelowna City Furniture opened in 2013, and is located adjacent to the shopping centre, acting as one of the mall’s “shadow tenants.”
+The Kandolas West Kelowna City Furniture opened in 2013, and is located adjacent to the shopping centre, acting as one of the mall’s “shadow tenants.”